 Heavy equipment hauling tips

-Shipping heavy equipment incorrectly may be dangerous.
-Follow these suggestions to prepare your heavy equipment for shipment in order to transfer construction, agricultural, manufacturing, and other types of heavy equipment effectively.
-These suggestions will keep your equipment safe during shipment and save you money on the extra expenses connected with transporting heavy equipment.
+Heavy equipment shipping in an incorrect way may be dangerous.
+Follow these suggestions to prepare for your heavy equipment shipment in order to transfer construction, agricultural, manufacturing, and other types of heavy equipment effectively.
+These suggestions will keep your equipment safe during shipment and save you money on the extra expenses connected with transporting heavy machinery.

 #1.
 Stay away from wide-load designations.